k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 Notes:

 - Fabric — You can set the source and target interfaces as Inactive for the synthetic environment.
 The TDM interface must be active.
-- TDM self-service — the synthetic environment is defined as a [source environment](/articles/TDM/tdm_gui/08_environment_window_general_information.md#environment-type) in the TDM self-service.
+- TDM self-service application — the synthetic environment is defined as a [source environment](/articles/TDM/tdm_gui/08_environment_window_general_information.md#environment-type) in the TDM self-service application.
 The synthetic environment must have environment_id = -1.

 [![Previous](/articles/images/Previous.png)](15_tdm_integrating_the_tdm_portal_with_broadway_editors.md)[<img align="right" width="60" height="54" src="/articles/images/Next.png">](17_tdm_ai_generation_implementation.md)